APC, NRM supporters defect to PDP in Zamfara

-Dozens of All Progressives Congress (APC) and National Rescue Movement (NRM) supporters in Madawaki Ward of Gusau Local Government Area of Zamfara have defected to Peoples Democratic Party (PDP).
+All Progressives Congress (APC) and National Rescue Movement (NRM) supporters in Gusau Local Government Area of Zamfara have defected to the Peoples Democratic Party (PDP).

-Speaking on behalf of the defectors on Sunday, Alhaji Bello Jafaru said their decision to join PDP was as a result of the present administration’s efforts in tackling insecurity in the state.
+The defectors, on Sunday, Bello Jafaru explained that their decision to join PDP was a result of the present administration’s efforts in tackling insecurity in the state.

-Also speaking, Hajiya Hadiza Salisu commended Gov. Bello Matawalle for appointing women into various political offices in the state.
+Hadiza Salisu commended Governor Bello Matawalle for appointing women into various political offices.

-“On behalf of over 3000 women from Madawaki Ward, we have decided to join PDP considering various programmes initiated by Gov. Bello Matawalle to move Zamfara forward.
+She said over 3,000 women from Madawaki ward have decided to join PDP considering various programmes initiated by Matawalle.

 “Women in the state are benefiting from the ongoing Women Empowerment Programme initiated by the state government through the office of the First Lady, Hajiya Aisha Bello-Matawalle,” she said.

-Receiving the defectors, Alhaji Sanusi Sarki the Sole Administrator of Gusau local government council commended them for joining PDP and described it as a welcome development.
+Receiving the defectors, Sanusi Sarki, the Sole Administrator of Gusau local government council commended them for joining PDP.

-Sarki said the state government would continue to give priority to youths and women empowerment programmes.
+Sarki assured that the state government would continue to give priority to youths and women empowerment programmes.

 What do you think?